akshayrao96/t4-cicd/dev-docs/reports/weekly/weekly-report-2024-11-09.md

 - Installing as an independent app
 - Running a pipeline with a Java repo
 - Uploading artifacts to a datastore
-The final feature list details can be viewed [here](https://docs.google.com/document/d/1oesRDCpEncrD0_QPSlQgghg0l__P-bS8_qZtxCVQn0c/edit?tab=t.0).

 For the final delivery, we have identified requirements we believe we can or cannot complete.
+The feature list details can be viewed [here](https://docs.google.com/document/d/1oesRDCpEncrD0_QPSlQgghg0l__P-bS8_qZtxCVQn0c/edit?tab=t.0).

 Meeting notes:
 - The team reviewed the latest pull request, focusing on the set/get repo and Docker implementation.
 - We discussed approaches to handling edge cases in the set/get repo.
 - We aligned on the demo for next week and distributed the new use cases among team members.